CyberGen49/CyberFilesRewrite/docs/README.md

 #### `shortLinkSlugLength`
 Type: `integer`
 The length of random strings generated for short links.
 These are hex strings, meaning the number of possible unique short links is 16 to the power of this length.
-The default 8 characters make for nearly 4.3 billion possible links.
+The default 8-character length makes for nearly 4.3 billion possible links.

 #### `chunkInterval`
 Type: `integer`